Condo Association Update

 Common Areas:

 The common areas of the Opequon Center are not owned by renters or owners, they are owned by the Condo Association.
 Owners/renters cannot alter the outside of buildings, the parking lot, the sidewalks or the landscaping without permission from the Condo Association.
 Please do not alter the Condo Association's property without permission as this just makes extra work for me.
-Any digging on the Opequon Center Common Areas for utility installation must be approved by the Condo Association in advance of digging.
+Any digging on the Opequon Center Common Areas for utility installation must be approved by the Condo Association and the City of Winchester in advance of digging.
 Unauthorized digging is tresspassing and will be dealt with accordingly.

 Parking on the Yellow Lines: